Thermopower in a boundary driven bosonic ladder in the presence of a gauge field: Introduction

 Studies on energy harvesting have been focusing mainly on fermionic systems~\cite{Nolas2001ThermoelectricsBP, GoldsmidBook}, where the particles considered are typically electrons, although fermionic atoms in ultracold gases have been considered too~\cite{Brantut713}.

 Studies on the thermopower performance of bosonic systems are still in their infancy compared to fermionic systems~\cite{Filippone2016, Papoular_2016, Gallego_Marcos_2014, Bidasyuk_2018, Oliveira2018}.
 Bosonic systems, due to their uniquely defined Bose-Einstein distribution, can populate energy bands differently and may lead to novel insights in improving the thermopower performance.
 Recent advances in cold atom experiments have greatly increased the ability to study transport for bosonic particles or excitations for example in ultracold gases experiments or with Josephson junctions~\cite{ChienDiVentra2015, FazioVDZant2001}.
+Experimental observation of transport phenomena of ultracold bosons has also been realised in 1D and quasi-1D systems~\cite{TanziModugno2013,SimpsonKruger2014,EckelHill2016,KrinnerEsslinger2017}.
 In this paper, we aim to push forward the investigation of thermopower performance of bosonic systems.
 In particular, we focus on a system that, even without any interactions, undergoes a quantum phase transition between a Meissner and a vortex phase~\cite{Kardar1986, Nishiyama2000, AtalaBloch2014}.
-This allow us also to study the effect of quantum phase transitions on the thermopower performance of a bosonic system.
-For a review on transport in dissipatively boundary-driven systems and, in particular, the role of phase transition, see~\cite{LandiSchaller2021}.
+This allows us also to study the effect of quantum phase transitions on the thermopower performance of a bosonic system.
+For a review on transport in dissipatively boundary-driven systems and, in particular, the role of phase transitions, see~\cite{LandiSchaller2021}.

 The system we consider is a bosonic ladder with a uniform gauge field as shown in Fig.\ref{fig:model}.
 A change in the gauge field may result in the ground state going from unique to degenerate, thus leading to a quantum phase transition between the Meissner and the vortex phases respectively.
 It can also cause the opening of a gap in the two-band energy spectrum.
 Hence, there are four qualitatively different energy spectrum structures in which the system can be tuned to.
-The influence of the energy spectrum on the transport properties of this bosonic ladder have been studied in~\cite{GuoPoletti2016, RivasMartin-Delgado2017, GuoPoletti2017, XingPoletti2020}.
+The influence of the energy spectrum on the transport properties of similar bosonic systems have been studied in~\cite{GuoPoletti2016, RivasMartin-Delgado2017, GuoPoletti2017, XingPoletti2020}.

 Here we investigate how tuning the system parameters to tailor the energy bands can be used to significantly alter its thermopower conversion performance~\cite{Mahan7436, Pei2012, Witkoske2017, Kumarasinghe2019, Rudderham2020, Zhou2011, Jeong2012}.
 More in detail, we investigate the interplay between the boundary driving baths and the system parameters in tuning the heat-to-work conversion.
 Using the non-equilibrium Green's function technique~\cite{CaroliSaint-James1971, MeirWingreen1992, HaugJauho2008, ProciukDunietz2010, Aeberhard2011, ZimbovskayaPederson2011, NikolicThygesen2012, DharHanggi2012, WangThingna2014, Ryndyk2016}, we focus on both linear and nonlinear response regimes.
 To quantitatively evaluate the performance of the ladder, we use the figure of merit in the linear response regime and the efficiency and power generated in the nonlinear response regime.
 In particular, we explore the four distinct regions in the system parameter space, each with a different type of energy band structure, and highlight the regions with the highest figure of merit, efficiency, or power generated.